copy/v86/docs/networking.md

   * Docker container `benjamincburns/jor1k-relay:latest` is throttled, see [this comment](https://github.com/benjamincburns/websockproxy/issues/4#issuecomment-317255890)
   * Docker container `bellenottelling/websockproxy` is unthrottled
   * See [here](https://github.com/copy/v86/discussions/1175#discussioncomment-11199254) for step-by-step instructions on how to unthrottle websockproxy manually.
-* **[wsnic](https://github.com/chschnell/wsnic)** -- uses a single bridge and one TAP device per client, integrates dnsmasq for DHCP/DNS and stunnel for TLS
+* **[wsnic](https://github.com/chschnell/wsnic)** -- uses a single bridge and one TAP device per client, integrates dnsmasq for DHCP/DNS and stunnel for TLS (see [here](https://github.com/copy/v86/discussions/1199#discussion-7726530) for a benchmark comparison with `websockproxy`)
 * **[node-relay](https://github.com/krishenriksen/node-relay)** -- NodeJs
 * **[go-websockproxy](https://github.com/gdm85/go-websockproxy)** -- Go

-See [here](https://github.com/copy/v86/discussions/1199#discussion-7726530) for a benchmark comparison between `websockproxy` and `wsnic`.

 ### The `wisp` backend

-This backend implements the client side of the [WISP protocol](https://github.com/MercuryWorkshop/wisp-protocol).
+The `wisp` backend implements the client side of the [WISP protocol](https://github.com/MercuryWorkshop/wisp-protocol).
 WISP is a client/server protocol designed to exchange messages containing UDP and TCP payloads between a WebSocket client and a WISP-compatible proxy server.
-Note that WISP transports only the payloads, not the raw UDP or TCP packets.
-See PR [#1097](https://github.com/copy/v86/pull/1097) for additional information about the `wisp` backend.
+Note that WISP transports only the packet payloads, not the raw UDP or TCP packets.

+This backend monitors outbound traffic from guests and wraps/unwraps TCP payload data in WISP messages.
+A TCP state machine is included to terminate the guest's TCP stream.
+In addition to the TCP stream, virtual replies to ARP, DHCP, DNS, NTP, ICMP-Ping and UDP-Echo requests from guests are generated (to a certain degree).
+See PR [#1097](https://github.com/copy/v86/pull/1097) for additional information about this backend.

 v86 guests are isolated from each other when using the `wisp` backend.